 Wounded Warrior Battalion-East is comprised of seven detachments, in addition to the battalion’s headquarters and barracks at Camp Lejeune, N.C.
-The focus of effort for WWBn-E is taking care of wounded, ill and injured Marines and their families as they proceed through the Integrated Disability Evaluation System process.
+The focus of effort for WWBn-E is taking care of wounded, ill and injured Marines, FMF Corpsmen, FMF Chaplains and their families as they proceed through the Integrated Disability Evaluation System process.
 With a full-time staff of more than 200 Marines, Sailors and civilian professionals, we are dedicated to ensuring care of our Wounded Warriors throughout the recovery and transition process.
+Funds are processed via Semper Fi & America’s Fund

 The mission of the U. S. Marine Corps Reserve Toys for Tots Program is to collect new, unwrapped toys during October, November and December each year, and distribute those toys as Christmas gifts to less fortunate children in the community in which the campaign is conducted.

-Please join us next December 11th at the National Cemetery in Salisbury for the ceremony.
+Please join us every December at the National Cemetery in Salisbury for the ceremony.